 The Halifax County Sheriff’s Office reported the following, according to Captain Scott Hall:

-He was jailed without the opportunity for bond and received a November 30 court date.
+Taylor was placed in the Halifax County Detention Center without the opportunity for bond and awaits a February 22 district court date.